mozilla-iam/cis/docs/Profiles.md

 See [cis_profile](../python-modules/cis_profile/cis_profile/data/profile.schema) for the schema.
 It contains comments to indicate what each field is used for.

+*IMPORTANT*: The schema validates and enforces correct field attributes such as `display` and `classification`.
+Passing schema validation is *required* without any exception.

+Note that you may use the `cis_profile` python module as a convenient wrapper to load, validate, create, compare, etc. user profiles.
+It can perform signing, verification, validation, scope filtering, etc. steps for you and provide users as a python class.

 ### Standard attribute structure

 This is the schema that every attribute in the profile **should** follow.
 Where noted, certain top level attributes may